Bike tours on UN sustainability goals

 It’s not a fitness session, but all participants should be fairly experienced on a bike and fairly comfortable in traffic.
 The pace is comfortable and we make plenty of stops.

-For someone new on a bike or uncomfortable on the bike lanes, we’ll be happy to offer a custom tour at a slower pace, choosing quieter routes.
+For someone new on a bike or uncomfortable on the bike lanes, we’re happy to offer a custom tour at a slower pace, choosing quieter routes.
 Please let us know at info@becopenhagen.dk.

 Your guides on the tour are: